Wuentin/RegExport/README.md

 Powershell script that exports the SAM & SECURITY hives.
 It also retrieves the bootkey, the secret needed to decrypt the hives.

-Currently System rights are mandatory, currently working on a workaround.
+Currently system rights are mandatory, a workaround is being worked on.